Has your mind drawn a blank?

 I am a recent convert to mindfulness.
 Training yourself to be in the moment and focus on just one thing helps to still an overactive brain.

 Take mindfulness a step further and focus on meditating for 20 minutes.
-You can find help on YouTube or download an app.
+You can find help on YouTube or download a free app like Insight Timer.

 71. Learn Another Language

-Learning a different language is great brain training.
+Learning a different language is a great way to train your brain and learn something completely new.
 You can download apps to do this, watch video’s or sign up for an evening class.

 72. Find A Healthy Eating Regime